 The function of the MAPAR is to fulfill DOE's commitment to the stakeholders to report the general status and critical information regarding activities associated with implementation of the DARHT MAP.
 The MAPAR reflects new information or changed project and environmental circumstances and changes in mitigation actions or changes to the MAP.
-In order to ensure the public has full access to this information, the DARHT MAPAR is published each year in conjunction with the SWEIS MAPAR and is available in the LANL's electronic public reading room.
+In order to ensure the public has full access to this information, the DARHT MAPAR is published each year in conjunction with the MAPAR for the Continued Operations at LANL and is available in the LANL's electronic public reading room.

-The organization of the MAPAR is intended to provide the reader with a clear understanding of the scope and status of mitigation actions implemented annually under the DARHT MAP.
-The MAPAR consists of the following main sections: introduction and background; MAP implementation; MAP scope, schedule, and status including results on potential impacts; and conclusions and recommendations, including future MAP implementation.
+The organization of the MAPAR is intended to provide the reader with a clear understanding of the scope and status of mitigation actions implemented under the DARHT MAP.